A timeless city like no other

 Every single walk around Varanasi is a visual explosion.
 Small streets, people going on with their business, no matter how tiny, kaleidoscopes of colours and rays of light create spectacular photo opportunities everywhere you look.
 In India, most advertisements are hand-painted on old walls, and the Indian convoluted alphabet added an exotic touch.

 The streets are narrow and convoluted, full of life and stairs cases.
 As you walk along the Ganges River, you witness people going on their daily life, most of them running a simple business in a meter square shop.
 People sell food and veggies, tea and cakes, clothing, wood for cremations and flower garlands as offerings, give a haircut or tell your good fortune.
 All are sitting all day and every day on the same tiny spot.

 The Ghats of Varanasi

-I discovered hidden temples, empty residences and could enjoy the jaw-dropping panorama from the very top.
+I discovered hidden temples, and empty residences and could enjoy the jaw-dropping panorama from the very top.
 I visited Dharara Masjid, an immense old mosque by the river, and I was the only person in this majestic place.
 The keeper kindly invited me to climb a long and narrow hidden staircase to the rooftop for a very small fee.
-The bird view from up there was superb, displaying a historical intricate maze and a prime view on the other side of the Ganges where people go and die.
+The bird view from up there was superb, displaying a historical intricate maze and a prime view on the other side of the Ganges.

 And of course, there are two places every visitor wants to witness along the Ghats.
-The cremation of dead bodies by the Ganges river, and the Ganga Aarti ceremonies that occurs every night on several spots along the water.
+The cremation of dead bodies by the Ganges river, and the Ganga Aarti ceremonies occur every night in several spots along the water.

 The Pyres of Varanasi